bisdn/bisdn.github.io/setup_physical.md

 [linux_bridge]
 physical_interface_mappings = default:eth0
 ```
-Do ensure that the `vlan` `type_driver` is also enabled and configured, as in the example above.
+Do ensure that the "`vlan`" `type_driver` is also enabled and configured, as in the example above.

 Once the file is modified, save and quit, then restart the Neutron service.